Canadian Supply Chain – Forced Labour Report

 Our Corporate Structure and Business Activities

-Nature Fresh Sales lnc. was lncorporated in 2009 and is headquartered in Leamington, Ontario Canada at 33 Princess Street, Leamington, Ontario N8H 5C5.
-Nature Fresh Farms lnc. was created by amalgamation in 2OO7 and is located at 525 Essex Road 14 Box 400 Leamington, ON N8H 3V8.
+Nature Fresh Sales Inc. was Incorporated in 2009 and is headquartered in Leamington, Ontario Canada at 33 Princess Street, Leamington, Ontario N8H 5C5.
+Nature Fresh Farms Inc. was created by amalgamation in 2007 and is located at 525 Essex Road 14 Box 400 Leamington, ON N8H 3V8.
 Nature Fresh currently comprises of a team of over 1000 Employees, and we grow, purchase, sell, and distribute fresh produce, including but not limited to tomatoes, bell peppers, cucumbers, and berries.
-Nature Fresh purchases greenhouse grown produce from Canada, USA and Mexico suppliers and markets and distributes that produce in Canada and USA to retail and wholesale customers.

 A. Our Supply Chain

 Nature Fresh’s supply chain risk analysis focuses on the suppliers of goods and services that contribute to the final product, including packaging materials and procurement of fresh greenhouse grown produce, and suppliers of growing materials like substrate, clips, seeds and conveyance equipment.
-Knowing that some of these items may be sourced from higher risk global south countries, our vetting of suppliers is governed mainly by ensuring that our suppliers meet the standards set forth by the Global Food Safety lnitiative (GFSI), by the Ethical Charter, by our customer requirements, and by our Supplier Code of Conduct.
+Knowing that some of these items may be sourced from higher risk global south countries, our vetting of suppliers is governed mainly by ensuring that our suppliers meet the standards set forth by the Global Food Safety Initiative (GFSI), by the Ethical Charter, by our customer requirements, and by our Supplier Code of Conduct.

 B. Policies and Due Diligence

 Nature Fresh operates and complies with all applicable laws and regulations, whether local, provincial, federal or industry specific and in accordance with our Supplier Code of Conduct, our Employee Handbook, and our Health and Safety Polices.
-Each of Nature Fresh’s owned facilities undergo annual Social Responsibility Audits including SMETA and/or Fair Trade.
+Each of Nature Fresh’s owned facilities undergo annual Social Responsibility Audits including SMETA and/or Fair Trade USA.

 Our focus is to protect, respect and value all employees by following all employment laws, including those involving wages earned and hours worked.
 Violating those laws is not just a legal issue but goes against Nature Fresh’s core values.
 Nature Fresh does not tolerate any form of forced labour, included bonded labour, indentured labour and slave labour, or human trafficking.
 Workers must be allowed to move around freely and leave their place of work when their shift ends.
 Nature Fresh does not tolerate the hiring of child labour under any circumstances.